mihonen/polynomials/README.md

 ## Root Solving

 Golynomials uses Quadratic formula to solve roots for simple qudratic polynomials.
-For higher order polynomials, [Durand-Kerner method](https://en.wikipedia.org/wiki/Durand–Kerner_method) is used.
+For higher order polynomials, a combination of bisection method and Newton-method is used as described in this [Wikipedia page](https://en.wikipedia.org/wiki/Real-root_isolation#Bisection_method).
+The package first utilizes [Sturm's theorem](https://en.wikipedia.org/wiki/Sturm%27s_theorem) to seek for intervals which hold exactly one real root.
+It then finds the roots numerically using [Newton's-method](https://en.wikipedia.org/wiki/Newton%27s_method).

+For finding complex roots, the package uses [Durand-Kerner method](https://en.wikipedia.org/wiki/Durand–Kerner_method).
 This method should be able to solve all complex roots for polynomials upto around 100 degrees.

 ### Getting Complex Roots